 Complete and submit any disciplinary reports to the Head Referee within 48 hours or the EODSA/OCSL for Competitive games.

-All referees are expected to dress in conformity to OS requirements.
-Currently, OS requires referees to have the following uniform:
+All referees are expected to dress in conformity to Ontario Soccer requirements.
+Currently, Ontario Soccer requires referees to have the following uniform:

 Shirt: Black (or equivalent) referee shirt;